peter88213/scap_novx/README.md

 # scap2novx

-A Python script for creating new novelyst projects from scapple diagrams
+A Python script for creating new noveltree projects from scapple diagrams

 For more information, see the [project homepage](https://peter88213.github.io/scap2novx) with description and download instructions.